 Shabbat Dinner (subtitled: “good girls moisturise”) is a piece of dinner theatre that explores the role of food, females and family in a contemporary Jewish identity.
 The performers and the audience share a Shabbat dinner catered by the writer.
 As the meal unfolds, a community is built and then dismantled between all involved.
 The rituals, customs and habits of a Friday night are recreated in this new community.
 And then we go about our lives once more.

-In the meantime, you can also purchase the script by contacting me.
+You can purchase the script of Shabbat Dinner by contacting me.